 Green tea usually isn’t fermented.
 The leaves are simply steamed and then crushed by hand.

 To get the same amount of EGCG used in the research, you'd need to drink about six to seven cups of your typical green tea every day.
-You could also try a green tea extract, but it might be risky.
+Green tea extraxts can be risky.
 Though rare, high-dose tea extracts found in some weight-loss supplements have been linked to serious liver damage.

 This tea is made by drying tea leaves in the hot sun.
 Like green tea, it's a rich source of catechins.
 In one study, more than two-thirds of overweight people who drank oolong tea every day for six weeks lost more than 2 pounds and trimmed belly fat.